rust-lang/rust/text/0000-document_all_features.md

     For Rust to attain its goal of *stability without stagnation*, its documentation must also be stable and not stagnant.

-4. If the forthcoming docs team is unable to provide significant support for the core team member responsible for documentation, and perhaps equally if the rest of the community does not also increase involvement, this will simply not work.
+4. If the forthcoming docs team is unable to provide significant support, and perhaps equally if the rest of the community does not also increase involvement, this will simply not work.
 No individual can manage all of these docs alone.

 # Alternatives